 Step-1 Jelly preparation

 Pour the raspberry jelly crystals into a bowl.
-Add hot water while stirring to dissolve the crystals, and then add in the cold water.
-Keep the jelly in the fridge until half set.
+Add hot water while stirring to dissolve the crystals, followed by cold water.
+Keep the jelly in the fridge until half-set.

 It takes almost 1- 2 hours.
 Keep in check continuously.
 The consistency of jelly plays a crucial role in jelly cakes.
-If the right consistency is not met, you will end up in either stained soggy or uncoated cakes.
+If the right consistency is not met, you will end up with stained, soggy, or uncoated cakes.

 Step-2 Vanilla cake

-In a large mixing bowl, combine the softened butter, sugar and vanilla with a spatula or electric mixer.
-Whisk in the eggs in batches.
+Combine the softened butter, sugar, and vanilla with a spatula or electric mixer in a mixing bowl.
+Whisk in the eggs in batches as shown below.

 Add milk and flour in batches.
-Gently stir together until just mixed. (as shown in pictures below)
+Gently stir together until just mixed (as shown in the pictures below).

-Grease the baking tray and preheat the oven to 180 degrees Celsius.
-Pour the batter into the greased tray.
+Grease the baking tray and preheat the oven to 180°C. Pour the batter into the greased tray.
 Bake it for 40-45 minutes.

 Cool the cake completely before removing it from the tray.